henningheyen/PredictingSchizophrenia/README.md

 `pip install -r requirements.txt`

-Since Github blocks large files please download the high dimensional VBM data (`train_vbm.npz` and `test_vbm.npz`) from the [challenge website](https://ramp.studio/problems/brain_anatomy_schizophrenia).
+Since Github blocks large files please download the high dimensional VBM data (`train_vbm.npz` and `test_vbm.npz`) from the starting kit on the [challenge website](https://ramp.studio/problems/brain_anatomy_schizophrenia).
 Find all details on how to get started with the code on the website as well.